30-Second Overview

 Reasons for Low Penetration:

-- Insufficient Application Services: Killer applications have not yet emerged
+- Insufficient application services: Killer applications have yet to emerge

-- Terminal Device Costs: 5G smartphone prices remain high
+- Device costs: 5G smartphone prices remain relatively high

 Slow Commercial Application Development